awead/valkyrie-rails-workshop/part-1-book.md

 ### PUT #update

-Add some attributes to update the resource:
+Under `describe "PUT #update"`, add some attributes to update the resource:

 ``` ruby
 let(:new_attributes) {